gradle/gradle/design-docs/jdk9-support.md

 Some migration/bridging options:

 - Generate modules for non-modular libraries, based on dependency information.
+    - Will require dependencies to also be converted to modules.
+    - Might not be reliable, as semantics of module and jar are somewhat different.
 - Support other JVM languages, generating modules based on dependency information.
 - Allow non-module consumers to consume modules, applying some validation at compile and runtime.
 - Support Gradle plugins packaged as modules